annettelofing/annettelofing.github.io/_tabs/about.md

 - **Presentations:** Office 365, GSuite
 - **Project Management:** Trello, JIRA, Azana, Monday, Agile, Scrum

-## 📃 My Achievements
+## 📃 Career Achievements
-### In my current position I have
 - Created a dashboard to report scheduling KPI’s with over 2,000 daily appointments to our stakeholders and team.
 The dashboard was implemented on the first iteration.
 - Created and maintained documentation for onboarding and job aids/workflows
 - Onboarded 4 new employees
 - Scheduled treatment plans for individual patients with multiple correlating appointments that need adjusted based on their response to various medications.
 - Consistently averaged over 50 appointments scheduled per day

-### I have also pursued additional projects in my free time
+## Personal Projects
 - Developed a GitHub website to display my portfolio
 - Explored and evaluated my own personal Fitbit watch health data
-- Improved my SQL and Python skills with personal projects
+- Utilized my SQL and Python skills

 ## 🌟 Resume